NLO and off-shell effects in top quark mass determinations: Phenomenological study of observables sensitive to the top quark mass

-For the observable $\mll$, the shape differences introduced by the $\nlofull$ calculation at low $\mll$ values are particularly pronounced (see Fig.~\ref{fig:mll_scalevar}).
-The calculations based on the NWA (Fig.~\ref{fig:mll_scalevar_nwa}) cease to overlap at relatively low $\mll$ values: $\mll\sim 160$\,GeV for $\nlodec$ versus $\lodec$ and $\mll\sim 50$\,GeV for $\nlops$ versus $\lodec$.
-As for the results of Table~\ref{tab:xs}, we observe that the total cross section predicted by $\nlops$ is considerably smaller.
-This is due to the fact that after the shower, the $b$-jets are softer and therefore a larger fraction of events does not pass the requirement of two $b$-jets above $p_T^{\rm{min}}= 25\gev$.
-Even though the observable $\mll$ does not involve jets, the jet requirements affect this observable, as we use the data set produced with the same requirements as for the other observables.
+For the observable $\mll$, the shape differences introduced by the $\nlofull$ calculation at low $\mll$ values are particularly pronounced in Fig.~\ref{fig:mll_scalevar}.
+The calculations based on the NWA in Fig.~\ref{fig:mll_scalevar_nwa}, $\nlodec$ and $\lodec$, cease to overlap at relatively low $\mll$ values ($\mll\sim160\gev$), while $\nlops$ mostly lies between $\nlodec$ and $\lodec$ in the region beyond $\mll>200\gev$.
+As shown in Table~\ref{tab:xs}, the total cross section predicted by $\nlops$ is considerably smaller.
+This is due to the fact that after the shower, the $b$-jets are softer and therefore a larger fraction of events does not pass the requirement of two $b$-jets above $p_{T,\mrm{min}}^\mrm{jet}=25\gev$.
+Even though the observable $\mll$ does not involve jets, the jet requirements affect this observable, since we use the data set produced with the same requirements as for the other observables.
 A similar pattern is seen in the observable \etdr (Figs.~\ref{fig:ETdR_scalevar} and~\ref{fig:ETdR_scalevar_nwa}).

-We also should point out that the scale variation bands in the $\nlofull$ case and the $\nlodec$ case are rather asymmetric: The central scale leads to the largest value compared to up- and downwards variations over a large kinematic range of the corresponding observable.
+The scale variation bands in the $\nlofull$ case and the $\nlodec$ case are rather asymmetric: the central scale leads to the largest differential cross section compared to up- and downwards variations over a large kinematic range of the corresponding observable.
 This effect is particularly pronounced for the $\mll$ and \etdr distributions.